wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 And immediately they let the mischievous engines loose upon one another, with a noise like unto thunder.

-24 But it happened, that in about the space of forty minutes, the Boxer was overcome ; but she was taken somewhat unawares:
+24 But it happened, that in about the space of forty minutes, the Boxer was overcome ; but she was taken somewhat unawares :

 25 For, lo ! the pride of the men of Britain had made them foolish ; and, thinking of conquest, they nailed Britannia's red-cross to the mast of the vessel.